qrow2022/qrow_blog/_posts/2020-03-01-auto-banning-ipset-iptables.md

 ## Reboot reapplication and auto banning config

 Next we need to create the auto-re-apply script so the set is reloaded into memory after boot.
 You need to create a script for each (unless you are better at scripting than me and can get them to work within a single file.
-I prefer seperate files so I can disable, enable, and create new files with just small changes.)
+I prefer separate files so I can disable, enable, and create new files with just small changes.)

 I prefer to use `Nano` as my CLI test editor, you can use whatever you prefer.